-- Disturbance may particularly affect common scoter.
-However due to the limited spatial and temporal distribution of fishing population level effects on common scoter can be discounted. - In combination effects of fishing for razor clams and mussels in the same areas, such as in the Raven SPA and surrounding waters, cannot be discounted. - Recommendations: - Closure of an area of highly suitable habitat for common scoter north of the Raven SPA to all towed bottom fishing gears and within which there is also generally sufficient mussel biomass is recommended in order to protect prey resources for overwintering common scoter. - Closure of larger areas that encompass more of this habitat are also described.
-Given current information, these larger closures are likely to be unnecessary to protect the overwintering population of common scoter. - The proposed mitigation is likely to be sufficient if there is persistent presence of mussel beds in the proposed closed area.
-If that is not the case the closed areas may need to reviewed periodically based on mussel survey data. - Suitable common scoter sub-tidal foraging habitat occurs in and surrounding Dundalk SPA and particularly south of Dundalk Bay.
+- Closure of an area of highly suitable habitat for common scoter north of the Raven SPA to all towed bottom fishing gears and within which there is also generally sufficient mussel biomass is recommended in order to protect prey resources for overwintering common scoter.
+This is option 3 in Table 4 and the right hand panel in Figure 8 in Section 8 above. - The proposed mitigation is likely to be sufficient if there is persistent presence of mussel beds in the proposed closed area.
+If that is not the case the closed areas may need to be reviewed periodically based on mussel survey data and common scoter distribution data and also on any new data on how dependent Common Scoter are on mussel. - Additional data on the extent to which Common Scoter use any closed area and their overwintering distribution generally off the east Wexford coast should be collected overwinter and reviewed prior to the next fishing season. - Regular meetings between agencies and proposers of the seed mussel fishery plan should take place to review any new data relevant to the mitigation proposed here and in order to adapt mitigation measures where required.
+This is important given the apparent decline in the population size and distribution of Common Scoter from Rosslare to Blackwater Head. - O Suitable common scoter sub-tidal foraging habitat occurs in and surrounding Dundalk SPA and particularly south of Dundalk Bay.
 Fishing for seed mussel generally does not occur in Dundalk Bay SPA or in waters south of this.
-However, as the fishery natura plan does not explicitly exclude the possible development of a mussel fishery in this area and because there is a risk of significant effects on foraging habitat for common scoter any fishing for seed mussel in Dundalk Bay SPA or in waters south to Skerries seed mussel fishing should be prohibited in this area until a new FNP is proposed and assessed.
+However, as the fishery natura plan does not explicitly exclude the possible development of a mussel fishery in this area and because there is a risk of significant effects on foraging habitat for common scoter any fishing for seed mussel in Dundalk Bay SPA or in waters south to Skerries should be prohibited in this area until a new FNP is proposed and assessed.
 There is insufficient information in the current FNP to conduct an assessment for this area.
+Information requirements for a seed mussel FNP in the north Irish Sea should be discussed between agencies and the industry.

-9.3 In combination effects
+10.3 In combination effects

 - Razor clam fishing has the potential to remove seed mussel from the seabed including in the Raven SPA.
-The possibility of in-combination effects of fishing for razor clam and mussel, therefore, cannot be discounted. - We can discount significant effects working in combination with ORE. - Recommendations:
+The possibility of in-combination effects of fishing for razor clam and mussel, therefore, cannot be discounted. - Significant effects of fishing working in combination with ORE can be discounted at present.

+• Recommendations:

 - The razor clam fleet currently fish within the boundary of The Raven SPA.
 There is no evidence that seed mussel occurs within The Raven SPA.
-However, this area should be surveyed for seed mussel annually to assess the possible impact of the razor clam fishing fleet on common scoter.
-If seed mussel regularly occurs within the Raven SPA the area of mitigation proposed in this assessment should be reviewed. - When sufficient data becomes available on ORE distribution, activity and the effects of disturbance from ORE on seabirds, in combination effects with all fishing practices should be reconsidered.
+However, this area should be surveyed for seed mussel annually to assess the possible impact of the razor clam fishing fleet on common scoter. - As more data becomes available on ORE distribution, activity and the effects of disturbance from ORE on seabirds, in combination effects with all fishing practices should be reconsidered.